drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/01-foundations/01-what-is-a-static-site-generator.md

 ---

-A token bucket is the simplest algorithm that still captures the *burst, then steady* behaviour you want.
+A token bucket is the simplest algorithm that still captures the *burst, then steady* behavior you want.
 ```

 A layout template stamps every post into a full HTML page: